ChristopherCarignan/spotify-featuRed-playlist/README.md

 # Generating a recommended playlist
 The hard part is done!

 Now that you have analyzed your initial playlist, you can generate <em>new</em> playlists full of songs that have <em>similar acoustic features</em> associated with those hidden, underlying patterns in your listening habits.
+The recommendation will also be based on genres, so you can either use the 5 most common genres already extracted from your initial playlist...

+    create_featured_playlist(payload, genres, 50, userID, token)

+...or you can provide a completely different genre!
 The cool thing is that you can do this for any music genre you want: make a country music list based on your hip-hop listening habits, or a punk list based on your classical music habits!
 A full list of the available genre names is given in the "genres.R" file.
 You can also control how many songs are in the playlist (100 maximum).

 Here's an example for a folk playlist of 50 songs, which match the acoustic features of the Led Zeppelin example playlist we're using here:

     create_featured_playlist(payload, "folk", 50, userID, token)

 At this point, the playlist should be saved to your Spotify account.
 Now go listen!